JonDoucette/phillip-bot/readme.txt

-Phillip Bot (Phillip) is a discord bot created for a few small servers.
+Phillip Bot (Phillip) is a discord bot created for a few servers, looking to expand into many servers soon.

 Phillip currently is equipped with these commands: